westernfrog/podcastwe/posts/podcast-industry-trends-and-future-developments.md

 #### Few Industry Trends To Follow For the Growth:

-<p className="text-md">Some of the current and emerging industry trends in podcasting include:</p>
+<p style="font-size:17px;opacity:0.8">Some of the current and emerging industry trends in podcasting include:</p>

 1. Increased diversity and representation in content and hosts
 1. Greater focus on monetization, including brand partnerships and sponsorships